kesh-lang/kesh/examples.md

 ### Functions

-Functions are first-class citizens.
-They take only 1 argument, which may be a tuple (0-tuple or n-tuple).
+Functions are first-class citizens with closure.
+They take 1 argument only, which may be a tuple (0-tuple or n-tuple).

 A function may therefore be applied to a single value without using parens (last line of the example).